fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with theme Motta.
 * Added: New CSS variables to set different background color for the highlighed sections billing address, shipping address, and for the total row on the order summary.
 * Improved: Compatibility with theme Shoptimizer.
-Fixed `z-index` position for mobile menu and menu overlay.
+Fixed `z-index` position for mobile menu and menu overlay, fix relative sticky elements for header layouts.
 * Fixed: Layout styles causing sticky header for some themes to not get sticky.
 * Fixed: PHP warnings for undefined variable `$new_line`.